The foreign exchange market is one of the most well-known markets in today’s financial industry.

 - Start small when you think you’re ready to go live.

 - Keep your charts and records clean.

-- Trading is not just another past time, you can treat it as a business.
+- Trading is not just another pastime, you can treat it as a business.

-There are multiple reviews in the internet that can help you find out more about what you can’t understand as well as teach you new things you didn’t know existed before.
+There are multiple reviews on the internet that can help you find out more about what you can’t understand as well as teach you new things you didn’t know existed before.